Does life seem to offer you a series of problems to be solved?

 Creators consciously choose what they want to see and focus on the results rather than on the process that they believe would bring the results.

 Consciously choosing results sets up what Fritz calls structural tension.
 This structural tension then mobilizes the inner resources of body, mind and spirit to create the desired results.
-This is not to say that you will lose 20 pounds tomorrow if you focus on being svelt and slinky today.
+This is not to say that you will lose 20 pounds tomorrow if you focus on being thin today.
 But once you make the choice to be in great shape, your inner resources will choose the right foods and exercises to bring about your desired results.
-He makes the distinction that deciding to eat healthy so you will drop pounds is focusing on the process and will not create the structural tension that focusing on the result of your beautiful figure would.
+He makes the distinction that deciding to eat healthy so you will drop pounds is focusing on the process and will not create the structural tension that focusing on the result of your perfect physique would.

 I’ve experienced this mobilization of inner resources and witnessed the creation of results I wouldn’t have thought possible.
 Many times what I’ve wanted to create seemed out of the realm of possibility given the circumstances.
 Because the goal appeared so unlikely, I didn’t even know where to begin in terms of thinking about how to create it.
-When I first started trying this approach, I thought each success was a fluke.
-Although I can’t explain the specific mechanics of how this happens, I’ve now had decades of positive results.
+When I first tried this approach, I thought each success was a fluke.
+Although I can’t explain the mechanics of how this happens, I’ve now had decades of positive results.
 I’ve found that keeping my mind focused on the results rather than the process brings the desired outcome, regardless of the external circumstances.
+The results may not look exactly like I imagined them, but they are almost always even better.

-If you are a reactor-responder type and feel like life is just not giving you what you want, why not begin creating?
+If you are a reactor-responder type and feel like life is just not giving you what you want, try creating instead.
 It takes practice, but the shift from a powerless victim of circumstance to feeling empowered and creative is worth the effort.

 Don’t let circumstances be the predominantly creative force in your life, think of how you want your life to be, focus on it, and let your inner resources align to make it happen while you stay present enjoying the moment!

 Daily Nourishment: They’re short, they’re upbeat, they’re helpful.
-Our subscribers love receiving the daily happiness messages.
+Our subscribers love receiving the daily insightful messages.
 You may too!
+Sign up for free using the form in the upper right-hand corner of this page.